MultiPoolMiner/MultiPoolMiner/README.txt

 - Microsoft .NET Framework 4.5.1 or later is required for MultiPoolMiner to function properly.
 Please update from here: https://www.microsoft.com/en-us/download/details.aspx?id=40773
 - CCMiner (NVIDIA cards only) may need 'MSVCR120.dll' if you don't already have it: https://www.microsoft.com/en-gb/download/details.aspx?id=40784
 - CCMiner (NVIDIA cards only) may need 'VCRUNTIME140.DLL' if you don't already have it: https://www.microsoft.com/en-us/download/details.aspx?id=48145
-- You may need 'excavator.exe' if you don't already have it: https://github.com/nicehash/excavator/releases
+- You may need 'excavator.exe' if you don't already have it: https://github.com/nicehash/excavator/releases (NVIDIA cards only)
 - It is highly recommended to set Virtual Memory size in Windows to at least 16 GB in multi-GPU systems: Computer Properties -> Advanced System Settings -> Performance -> Advanced -> Virtual Memory
 - Please see the FAQ section on the bottom of this page before submitting bugs and feature requests on Github. https://github.com/MultiPoolMiner/MultiPoolMiner/issues
 - Logs and Stats are produced in text format; use them when submitting issues.